Click here for Package Travel and Linked Travel Arrangements

 The Association of Bonded Travel Organisers Trust Limited (ABTOT) provides financial protection under The Package Travel and Linked Travel Arrangements Regulations 2018 for Distant Journeys (ABTOT membership number 5427) and in the event of their insolvency, protection is provided for:

 ABTOT cover provides for a refund in the event you have not yet travelled or repatriation if transportation was included in your package.
 Please note that bookings made outside the UK are only protected by ABTOT when purchased directly with Distant Journeys.

 In the unlikely event that you require assistance whilst abroad due to our financial failure, please call our 24/7 helpline on 01702 811397 and advise you are a customer of an ABTOT protected travel company.

 You can access The Package Travel and Linked Travel Arrangements Regulations 2018 here: https://www.legislation.gov.uk/uksi/2018/634/contents.

-On our group tours, to ensure all passengers have the opportunity to enjoy front and window seats, a daily seat rotation system is employed on all of our coaches and you must follow the seat rotation system.
+On our group tours, to ensure all customers have the opportunity to enjoy front and window seats, a daily seat rotation system is employed on all of our coaches and you must follow the seat rotation system.

 If you suffer from travel sickness, you should arrange medication or other alternatives to treat symptoms as we cannot make allowances in the seat rotation policy for this, in fairness to other guests.

 Optional activities and dining are subject to availability, seasonal / operational factors and minimum / maximum numbers.
 More details on optional tours may be found on our website.
 On occasion, it may not be possible to arrange an included activity.
 Suitable alternatives will be arranged.
 Inclusions may also be subject to change.